djalbat/necessary/README.md

 String functions with support for Unicode.
 Specifically, characters in Unicode astral plains are counted twice in native string functions and methods whereas these functions effectively count astral Unicode characters only once.

-Note that although the `strlen()` function uses a regular expression to count the number of astral Unicode characters and is therefore relatively fast, the other two functions convert strings to arrays and if necessary back again.
-Be warned that for this reason they are nowhere near as fast as their native counterparts.

 * The `strlen()` function takes a single `string` argument.
 It works in much the same way as the `length` property of the `String` prototype, however it is Unicode safe:

 ```